ECB's plans to buy rebundled debt draw criticism from Germany

-Bundesbank chief Jens Weidmann warned in German magazine Focus on Sunday that there was a danger the ECB would buy “low-quality loan securitizations” at inflated prices as part of its program to buy so-called asset-backed securities (ABS).
+Bundesbank chief Jens Weidmann warned in German magazine Focus on Sunday that there was a danger the ECB would buy “low-quality loan securitisations” at inflated prices as part of its programme to buy so-called asset-backed securities (ABS).

 ABS are created by banks pooling mortgages and corporate, auto or credit card loans and selling them to insurers, pension funds or now the ECB.